newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA).md

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]

 ### Setting up Intellij IDEA
-To develop your application via Eclipse, you need to install the following pieces of software.
+To develop your application via Intellij IDEA, you need to install the following pieces of software.

   * [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * [Intellij IDEA 13+](http://www.jetbrains.com/idea/download/), the Community edition is sufficient